kartaltabak/kafka-connect-sqlserver-converters/README.md

 }
 ```

-In this example:
-- **`converters`**: Defines the converter to be used.
-Here, `sqlVariantConverter` is the name given to the custom converter.
-- **`sqlVariantConverter.type`**: Specifies the fully-qualified class name of the `SqlVariantConverter`.
-- **`sqlVariantConverter.field`**: Specifies the column name that should be converted if it matches the `sql_variant` type.

-### Usage Details
+#### Usage Details

+The `SqlVariantConverter` is intended to be used in scenarios
+where you are working with SQL Server databases that include
+`sql_variant` columns.
-The `SqlVariantConverter` is intended to be used in scenarios where you are working with SQL Server databases that include `sql_variant` columns.
-The converter ensures that these columns are correctly converted to a string format within the Kafka Connect data pipeline, allowing for consistent and reliable data handling in downstream systems.
+The converter ensures that these columns are correctly
+converted to a string format within the Kafka Connect data pipeline,
+allowing for consistent and reliable data handling in
+downstream systems.

+---

 ## Contributing
 We welcome contributions from the community.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Thank you for using Kafka Connect SQL Variant Converter!
+Thank you for using Kafka Connect SQLServer Converters!